codecrafters-io/build-your-own-shell/stage_descriptions/base-04-pn5.md

 The [exit](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#exit) builtin is a special command that terminates the shell.

-It takes an optional numeric argument that becomes the shell's [exit status](https://en.wikipedia.org/wiki/Exit_status):
+It takes an optional numeric argument as the shell's [exit status](https://en.wikipedia.org/wiki/Exit_status):
 ```bash
 $ exit 0    # Exit with status 0 (success)
 $ exit 1    # Exit with status 1 (error)
 ```

-When your shell receives the `exit` command, it should terminate immediately.
+When your shell receives the `exit` command, it should terminate immediately with the specified exit code.

 ### Tests